 |Albany Evening Journal - February 2, 1838|

-Now about debating societies in Albany.
-In early 1838 Herman Melville got himself elected as president of the Albany debate club then calling itself "Philo Logos."
-Published letters full of high-sounding snark, mostly to and from Charles Van Loon (1819-1847), indicate Herman Melville's brief but intense period of involvement with the debate club.
+Herman Melville resided with his family in Albany, New York from 1830 to 1838.
+Early in 1838 Melville got himself elected as president of an Albany debate club then calling itself "Philo Logos."
+Published letters full of high-sounding snark, mostly to and from Charles Van Loon (1819-1847), indicate Herman Melville's brief but intense period of involvement with the debate club, reportedly starting in 1837.
 These Philo Logos letters are collected in the Northwestern-Newberry edition of Melville's Correspondence.